gabrielcc2/TestsForScanVariantsWithLMS/README.md

 - Check if it's perhaps better to generate a parallelization at specific thread number instead of passing this as parameter.
 Change accordingly.

-- Complete remaining variants: Vectorization
+- Complete remaining variants: Vectorization, by defining staged operators as seen in: https://github.com/TiarkRompf/virtualization-lms-core/blob/develop/src/common/BooleanOps.scala.

 - Re-test
 - Clean generators code.
 - Study how to further clean the generated code.